What are Porcelain Veneers and How are they Applied?

 Solutions for Dental Imperfections

 For individuals dealing with various dental imperfections, veneers present a minimally invasive solution.
-Unlike other procedures such as crowns or bridges that require significant alteration to the natural tooth, porcelain veneers require only a small amount of enamel removal.
-This preserves the majority of tooth structure, making veneers an appealing option for many [3].
+Unlike crowns or bridges that require significant alteration to the natural tooth, porcelain veneers require only a small amount of enamel removal.
+This preserves the majority of tooth structure, making veneers an appealing option for many.

-However, it’s essential to recognize that dental veneers are irreversible, as the enamel removed during the procedure cannot regenerate.
+However, it is essential to recognize that dental veneers are irreversible, as the enamel removed during the procedure cannot regenerate (Cleveland Clinic).
 Furthermore, they may not be suitable for individuals with weakened teeth, significant tooth decay, or advanced gum disease.
-Proper assessment by a dental professional is vital before proceeding with veneer application [4].
+Proper assessment by a dental professional is vital before proceeding with veneer application.

 Porcelain Veneers Application